img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Early-stage workshops with clients, cost consultants and project managers may help to identify shared ambitions for a project and develop understanding between the project team disciplines to reinforce a shared vision.
 This is, furthermore, likely to align with the client’s initial ambitions.
 Recent years have seen more briefs setting their sights on net-zero buildings, and we need to raise our engagement to meet those targets.
 All too often a brief will weaken its sustainability ambition to appease more traditionally valued aspects such as net internal area, density and the provision of amenities.

 In answer to the next iteration of ‘Form follows…’, we should see this as an opportunity to move to a collaborative and collective process of building places, where there is cohesion between all the members of the project team.
-For any other designers in a position to influence sustainability ambitions I would suggest the following four considerations may help:
+For any other designers in a position to influence sustainability ambitions I would suggest the following five considerations may help:

 1 Understand where value lies for the client.
 Whether there are pure financial priorities or also social and wellbeing priorities.
 Blend in the human and fiscal elements of the project.